aaronvstory/ADB-APK-Installer-Spoofer/README.md

 -   **Rich Console UI**: A beautifully formatted interface with tables, panels, status indicators, and color-coded logging.
 -   **Interactive Configuration**: A dedicated menu to visually manage all spoofing settings without manually editing `config.ini`.
 -   **Capability Detection**: Scans connected devices to report their support for multi-user, ephemeral users, and root access.
--   **Phone Management Tools**: Includes utilities like a PC-to-Android clipboard setter.
+-   **Phone Management Tools**: Includes utilities like a PC-to-Android clipboard setter (with improved warnings and fallback logic).

 ## Getting Started